devopsdunkin/terraform-provider-nagios/docs/resources/resource_host.md

 `max_check_attempts` (required): How many times to retry the host check before alerting when the state is anything other than OK
-`check_period` (required): The time period during which active checks of the host can be made `notification_interval` (required): How long to wait before sending another notification to a contact that the host is down `notification_period` (requireD): The time period during which notifications can be sent for a host alert `contacts` (required): The list of users that Nagios should alert when a host is down `alias`: A longer name to describe the host `templates`: A list of Nagios templates to apply to the host `check_command`: The name of the command that should be used to check if the host is up or down `contact_groups`: A list of the contact groups that should be notified if the host goes down `notes`: Notes about the host that may assist with troubleshooting
+`check_period` (required): The time period during which active checks of the host can be made `notification_interval` (required): How long to wait before sending another notification to a contact that the host is down `notification_period` (required): The time period during which notifications can be sent for a host alert `contacts` (required): The list of users that Nagios should alert when a host is down `alias`: A longer name to describe the host `templates`: A list of host templates to apply to the host `check_command`: The name of the command that should be used to check if the host is up or down `contact_groups`: A list of the contact groups that should be notified if the host goes down `notes`: Notes about the host that may assist with troubleshooting